 Conversion, finally becomes a possibility after the first two steps are taken.
 It may mean listening to words which are hard to hear.
 Words in which those I have wounded, hurt and “trespassed against” tell me how they have been impacted by my actions or by my inaction.
 That requires great humility on my part.
 But the truth is that I was wrong.
 I recognize that the wrong can never be undone—and that is essential!
 But it is possible to move beyond it.
 If those who have been wounded are able to offer forgiveness (and that is not always possible), then healing and reconciliation become possible.

 An image which I learned years ago which has been very helpful to me is that of the “sin pole” in the yard.
-If I plant a pole in the yard and then take a handful of nails and drive them all the way in, they do not that visible.
+If I plant a pole in the yard and then take a handful of nails and drive them all the way in, they do not remain visible.
 Over time, though, they may rust and bleed.
 Then it becomes easier to see the streaks and scars resulting from the nails.

 After some time, I might take a hammer and pull out the nails.
 If I do that, the holes which they caused will become apparent.
 I have pulled out the nails which I drove in.
 But the holes which they caused still remain.